Altoc/serene_fanart_game/README.md

 		- name other guys from the readme.txt files
 	- SFX: https://themushroomkingdom.net/media/sm64/wav

-I rigged the peach model
-Imported / rigged / exported / resized 3d models (Used Blender 3.4)
-The level geometry itself proved difficult, as Mario 64's collision detection is pretty different from a standard 3d game today.
+I rigged some of the models (peach was the most interesting) Imported / rigged / exported / resized 3d models (Used Blender 3.4) The level geometry itself proved difficult, as Mario 64's collision detection is pretty different from a standard 3d game today.
 	long and short, mario 64 calculates the angle of a surface to determine if it is a wall / ceiling / floor, modern games just use collision meshes